Tech-at-DU/Tip-Calculator-Swift/P3-UI-Layout/readme.md

 ## Conclusion

-In this section, we learned about how to layout our UI; first with frames and later with _auto-layout_.
-We learned about constraints and their importance in building dynamic view layouts for multiple devices.
-And finally, we put our knowledge into practice by implementing a scaffolding for our tip calculator design.
+In this section, you learned about how to layout our UI; first with frames and later with _auto-layout_.
+You learned about constraints and their importance in building dynamic view layouts for multiple devices.
+And finally, you put our knowledge into practice by implementing a scaffolding for our tip calculator design.

-In the next section, we'll build off of our UI by fully implementing and styling each of our UI groups.
+In the next section, you will build off of your UI by fully implementing and styling each of our UI groups.

 # Continue to the next section